-- b.
-Civil Rights Compliance (CRC) Plan - The HMO receiving federal and/or state funding to administer programs, services and activities through DHS must file a Civil Rights Compliance Letter of Assurance (CRC LOA) for the compliance period of 2014-2017.
+b.
+Civil Rights Compliance (CRC) Plan

+1) The HMO receiving federal and/or state funding to administer programs, services and activities through DHS must file a Civil Rights Compliance Letter of Assurance (CRC LOA).
 All HMOs with fifty (50) or more employees AND who receive over \$50,000 in funding must complete a Civil Rights Compliance Plan (CRC Plan).
 The CRC Plan is to be kept on file and made available upon request to any representative of the Department of Health Services.
-The instructions and template to complete the requirements for the CRC Plan are found at http://dhs.wisconsin.gov/civilrights/Index.HTM.
+The instructions and template to complete the requirements for the

+CRC Plan are found at http://dhs.wisconsin.gov/civilrights/Index.HTM.